 He wasn't anywhere and we were all getting a little panicked.

 And then I thought I should just check the side of the building that I hadn't checked myself.
-So I peeked in one classroom—no Henry.
-I peeked in another classroom—CTR 5A (why does their class get to be split in two but not the Sunbeams?!)—and—lo!—there was Henry being such a good little boy, sitting all reverently on his chair and listening to the lesson.
+So I peeked in one classroom—no Hendrix.
+I peeked in another classroom—CTR 5A (why does their class get to be split in two but not the Sunbeams?!)—and—lo!—there was Hendrix being such a good little boy, sitting all reverently on his chair and listening to the lesson.

 "It's not?" he said.